aayla-secura/tes-0MQ/README.md

 2. **Measurement type**

 The reply indicates the values after they are set.
-Request with window = 0 OR channel > no. of channels is not valid and will return the current setting without change.
+A request with window = 0 OR channel > no. of channels is not valid and will return the current setting without change.
 Any other request should change the settings and be echoed back.
 The new settings will take effect at the next tick.

 ### Threshold configuration